NHH-Data-Sci/R00_Data_Sci_Course_Launch/README.md

-# A00 – Getting Started with Data Science
+# R00 – Data Sci Course Launch

 Welcome!
 Over the next few days you will:
 - Set up and access your GitHub account